cloudedrepo/Cloud-Computing-Curricula/Core/Exemplars/exem-big-data.md

 * Recommendation systems and ML
 * Apache Spark
 * Running recommendation models in the cloud using Cloud Dataproc and Cloud SQL

+Topics for this Module (Microsoft Azure Focused):

+* Concepts of Cloud Computing, its history and evolution
+* Cloud service models such as SaaS, PaaS and SaaS
+* Different types of cloud
+* Common Azure data platform technologies
+* Types of services available from cloud providers
+* Features provided by cloud middleware
+* Architecture of an Azure Databricks Spark Cluster
+* Architecture of a Spark Job
+* Resilient distributed datasets (RDDs) in Spark and basic operations on Spark RDDs
+* A simple iterative Spark program
+* Spark libraries and their functions